 Research has been released in the last few days about the rate of ACL injury in the younger population and has been a much discussed topic in the media since.
 I managed to catch a snippet of Channel 10’s ‘The Project’ delving into this topic a little last night, which sparked the inspiration for this post today.
-If you haven’t seen it, you can check it out below:

 Let’s get into it…